leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 ## Digitizing in QGIS

-Some useful plugins to install before digitizing are "Clipper" and "Locate points along lines"
+Some useful plugins to install before digitizing are "Clipper" and "Locate points along lines".
+Toolbars you'll want to have enabled are Digitizing, Advanced Digitizing, and Snapping.
+To enable toolbars, find view then toolbars or right click on the toolbars that are already enabled to see more.

 ### Shapefile creation